PKizzle/dns/cmd/atomdns/handlers/catalog/README.md

 catalog FILE
 ```

-- **FILE** the zone file to load.
+- **FILE** the catalog zone file to load.
 If the path is relative, the path from the global root config will be
   prepended to it.

-All zones that are mentioned in the catalog zone are transferred
+However this is fairly minimal, and only loads the catalog zone, To allow more control the following extra

-To allow more control the following extra options are available.
+options are available.

 ```
 catalog FILE {